Jakobsson2001/berghs/backend/README.md

 ## Running with React Frontend

 See [SETUP.md](./SETUP.md) for instructions on running both the backend and React frontend together.

+## Security Configuration

+The backend is configured to only accept requests from specific allowed origins.
+This prevents unauthorized access from other websites.

+**For production deployment**, you must set the `ALLOWED_ORIGINS` environment variable with your frontend URL(s).

+See [SECURITY.md](./SECURITY.md) for detailed security configuration instructions.

 ## API Endpoints